IR35 Clinic: A Compliance Checklist for Employers

 Panel: Lessons learned from the private sector

-Andy is responsible for IPSE’s tax policy and has been working on IR35 related issues for 10 years.
-He also has special interest in labour market changes, employment status and Making Tax Digital.
-Working with EY, Andy helped to develop to develop IPSE’s concept for a new corporate form – the Freelancer Limited Company – which would deliver clarity of legal and tax status for the smallest businesses, while also protecting revenue for the Exchequer.
-IPSE is the largest association of independent professionals in Europe, representing over 74,000 freelancers, contractors and consultants from every sector of the economy.
+Andy is responsible for IPSE’s policy work and has a special interest in labour market changes, employment status, IR35, Making Tax Digital and fair commercial terms for the self-employed.
+In 2015 he led IPSE’s successful campaign against proposals to restrict travel and subsistence tax relief for incorporated entities.
+Andy worked with EY to develop IPSE’s concept for a new corporate form – the Freelancer Limited Company – which would deliver clarity of legal and tax status for the smallest businesses, while also protecting revenue for the Exchequer.
+Since the onset of the coronavirus pandemic Andy has campaigned for financial support for the self-employed.
+IPSE was instrumental in setting up the Self-Employed Income Support Scheme (SEISS) and then went on to lobby for the inclusion of all self-employed in that scheme.
+In March 2021 the scheme was extended to include a further 600,000 individuals that were previously ineligible.
+More recently Andy led IPSE’s campaign against the off-payroll working (IR35) changes in the private sector.
+Although the changes did come in 2021, IPSE was able to delay the legislation and secure an exemption for small end-clients.
+IPSE is the largest association of independent professionals in Europe, representing over 16,000 freelancers, contractors and consultants from every sector of the economy.
 It’s a not-for-profit organisation, owned and run by its members.

 Former Commercial Director for Workplace Services at Capita & Independent Workforce Management Consultant at , Imperfect Circle